 The Department of Business and Economics offers courses leading to a B.S.
-Degree in Accounting, B.A. degree in Business, B.S. degree in Business Administration, and B.A degree in Economics.
-The department also offers minor programs in Business, Economics, Sports Management, and Health Care Management.
+Degree in Accounting, , B.S. degree in Business Administration, and B.A degree in Economics.
+The department also offers Minors in Business, Economics, Sports Management, and Health Care Management.